mendix/docs/content/en/docs/releasenotes/beta-features/_index.md

 Mendix releases preview versions when a new product or product version is introduced and can already provide value to the user, but Mendix cannot yet guarantee the stability or quality.

-Generally, the release status can follow this order:
+Generally, the release status of a feature or product can follow this order:

 1. Private beta.
 2. Preview.